rlucente-se-jboss/flightgear-kiosk-demo/README.md

     cd ~/flightgear-kiosk-demo
     . demo.conf
     podman build -f Containerfile -t $CONTAINER_REPO:base

+## Deploy the image using an ISO file
+Run the following command to generate an installable ISO file for your bootable container.
+This command prepares a kickstart file to pull the bootable container image from the registry and install that to the filesystem on the target system.
+This kickstart file is then injected into the standard RHEL boot ISO you downloaded earlier.
+It's important to note that the content for the target system is actually in the bootable container image in the registry.

+    sudo ./gen-iso.sh

+The generated file is named `bootc-flightgear.iso`.
+Use that file to boot a physical edge device or virtual guest.
+Ensure that you use the UEFI firmware option for a virtual guest or install to a physical edge device that supports UEFI.
+Make sure this system is able to access your public registry to pull down the bootable container image.

+Test the deployment by logging into the graphical user interface and launching the FlightGear flight simulator.

 ## Launch a F35B Lightning from the command line
 - Launch Flightgear into the launcher